telerik/kendo-ui-core/docs/intro/installation/markup.md

 ### In MVVM Pattern

-Here is an example referring to an MVVM-bound DOM element with an AutoComplete widget.
+The example below refers to an MVVM-bound DOM element with an AutoComplete widget.

 ###### Example